Challenging the Field Sobriety Test Results with Help from a Minneapolis DWI Defense Attorney

 Generally, police officers cannot effectively explain concepts like proprioception and vestibular function to jurors.
 As a result, many jurors believe that the state is fabricating evidence to railroad the defendant.

 Other unapproved tests include reciting part of the ABCs or asking the defendant a trick question, like “In what year was your first birthday?”
 Think about that one for a minute.
 These tests have absolutely no scientific basis.

 Frequently, officers force defendants to take unapproved tests so they are more fatigued, both physically and mentally, when the real tests start.

 You have a right to refuse to perform these tests.
 The Fifth Amendment is not limited to the right to remain silent.
-Defendants can also invoke their Fifth Amendment rights and refuse to perform tests, stand in lineups, or pose for photographs.
-You have a limited right to refuse a chemical test.
-More on that below.
+Defendants can also invoke their Fifth Amendment rights and refuse to perform tests.

 Horizontal Gaze Nystagmus